 We too, when dehydrated from our own wellsprings are prone to parching.

-I lead a monthly resilience community call and today’s coachee, having experienced a series of life changes -- a relocation, a health crisis, and loss of community -- was feeling isolated and alone.
+I lead a monthly resilience community call and today’s student, having experienced a series of life changes -- a relocation, a health crisis, and loss of community -- was feeling isolated and alone.
 Water-starved, in a mind-altering state of emotional dehydration, she believed the only water available must be sourced from her own oasis: I am alone.
 I must do this alone.
 I don’t feel the people I love support me.
 The problem was, as she spiralled downward in despair and loneliness, her roots could not absorb enough liquid from within and she wouldn’t, she couldn’t, reach out to others because she didn’t want to burden them.

 Me too.
 Last year during my own series of unpredictable hardships, while walking the labyrinth on Land’s End, a nature trail near my home, I felt a wave-like surge of emotional energy roll upward through my body like an undulating wave rolling across the sea, so powerful and unstoppable my body unfurled like a rippling ribbon in the Pacific wind as it whipped across the coastline.
 What emerged was a torrent of uncontrollable tears and with them a guttural, primal cry of the wounded heart.
 Water-starved, I needed hydration.
 I needed a direct line to a deep ancient wellspring.

-As a resilience specialist, I know how to source wellbeing from my own wellspring - I am a Jedi master of self-coaching.
+As a resilience mentor, I know how to source wellbeing from my own wellspring - I am a Jedi master of self-coaching.
 But on this particular afternoon my root system could not, would not, draw up liquid nourishment, and as my right brain hemisphere began to rapidly scan a visual rolodex of friends, my left hemisphere simultaneously vetoed each possibility with the excuse of burden: she just had a baby, she is due to deliver her baby, she is out of the country, she has breast cancer, she is suffering from depression.
 I dismissed each friend’s capacity to support me during my time of need through a subjective arbitrary algorithm: their suffering + my burden = their capacity.
 Before I even considered asking for help I exiled them believing I cannot, should not, burden them.
 What rolled out of my body that afternoon on the edge of the ocean cliff was a hidden belief I had locked away in a secret room when I was a small child: I am a burden.

 We entered the world with a direct line to divinity.
 Created from the particles of the cosmos, we were radiant infant-orbs of light sourcing our energy directly from the universe.
 As toddlers we had a 360-degree personality.
 Without effort and unself-consciously we walked with wonder, innocence and curiosity emanating light and love from the pores of our body.
 We shimmered.
-At no time did we conceive that we could ever, would ever, be a burden.
+At no time did we conceive a thought that we could ever, would ever, be a burden.

 Poet Robert Bly describes this beautifully, “A child running is a living globe of energy.
 We had a ball of energy, all right; but one day we noticed that our parents didn’t like certain parts of that ball.”
 And when our parents or grandparents, teachers or siblings told us they didn’t like certain parts of our energy we quietly, quickly, unceremoniously took that now-deemed-damaged part of ourselves and locked it away in a secret little room with a tiny key and forgot about it.
 Or as Bly suggests, we stuffed the undesirable parts of ourselves in an invisible bag.